 Statement of Purpose

 It is the purpose of Lighthouse Chapel to make known to all peoples the transforming grace of God through a personal relationship with Jesus Christ.
-Our main mission is to make apprentices of Jesus Christ (disciples) and to incorporate believers into the fellowship of our church and to equip them for ministry to all who respond in faith.
+Our main mission is to make apprentices of Jesus Christ (disciples) and to incorporate believers into the fellowship of this household of faith and to equip them for ministry to all who respond in faith.
 We seek to accomplish this through weekly worship services, Bible Study, and fellowship events.

 To make known to all peoples the transforming grace of God through a personal relationship with Jesus Christ.